melezhik/swat/intro.md

 ```

-Now let's see what happening with unsuccessfull routes and try to determine reason they fail:
+Now let's see what happening with unsuccessfull routes and try to determine reason they fail.
+Let's start with POST /login route.
+To run a single route we will utilize a test_file variable ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in the next versions of swat ):

 ```
 $ test_file=login/00.POST.t swat ./ 127.0.0.1:3000